cisagov/ScubaGear/baselines/teams.md

 ### Policies

 #### MS.TEAMS.9.1v1
-Cloud video recording SHOULD be disabled in the Global (org-wide default) meeting policy and all custom policies.
+Meeting recording SHOULD be disabled in the Global (org-wide default) meeting policy.
-- _Rationale:_ TODO
+- _Rationale:_ The security risk with allowing all users to record Teams meetings and group calls exposes the ability to capture all audio, video, screen sharing activity, and information shared.
+By disabling the meeting recording setting in the Global (org-wide default) meeting policy an agency will limit this exposure of information.
 - _Last modified:_ July 2023
 - _Note:_ Custom policies MAY be created to allow more flexibility for specific users.

-#### MS.TEAMS.9.2v1
-For all meeting polices (Global (org-wide default) meeting policy and all custom policies) that allow cloud recording, recordings SHOULD be stored inside the country of that agency's tenant.
-- _Rationale:_ TODO
-- _Last modified:_ July 2023

 ### Resources